kosirurska/CAD-vaccine/README.md

 * *Project_log* is mostly an internal working file that documents the workflow of this project.

-* *Supplementary_material* contains a pdf version of the additional chi square test and figure.
+* *Supplementary_material* contains a pdf version of the expanded Figure 1.

 * *TABLE 1* file contains the code for the table.